sijnstra/agon-docs/docs/vdp/System-Commands.md

     - a data packet will be sent to MOS with the current RTC data, and [MOS sysvars](../mos/API.md#sysvars) updated accordingly

 - `VDU 23, 0, &87, 1, y, m, d, h, m, s`: Set the RTC
+    - sets the RTC to the given year, month, day, hour, minute, and second values
+    - the year value is used as a signed 8-bit value and is interpreted as an offset from 1980
+    - if the resultant year is less than 1970 then the command will be ignored

 ## `VDU 23, 0, &88, delay; rate; led`: Keyboard Control *